Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 Do it anyway.

 Think of it as insurance.
-You don't buy insurance because you plan to crash your car; you buy it because other drivers (your competitors) are reckless and aggressive.
+You don't buy insurance because you plan to crash your car.
+You buy it because other drivers (your competitors) are reckless and aggressive.

 Your share of search metrics should be climbing.
 Your sales cycle acceleration should be measurable.
 Your organic brand lift from awareness campaigns should be translating into branded queries.